 This traditional Swiss dish is not often found on menus in New Zealand it is however surprisingly easy to make at home.
-If you travel around Switzerland you will find the recipe will vary from region to region as each has their own special blend of cheeses.
+If you travel around Switzerland and France you will find the recipe will vary from region to region as each has their own special blend of local cheeses.
 I recommend sticking to an equal mix of Gruyere and Emmental as these are both readily available in New Zealand and will result in an authentic fondue flavor.
 Don’t try and skimp and use cheddar or Edam as it just won’t taste right.
 This is the basic recipe I use:

 - 500 grams Cheese (Emmentaler and Gruyere cubed)